Guide to Caravan Security: Everything you need to know

 Wheel Clamps

 Wheel clamps lock your wheels in place so that they can’t be moved.
-They can also be used to keep your caravan from rolling away if it’s placed on an incline — whether that’s on a driveway or a caravan storage park.
-Be sure to pick one that fits an accurate tyre size of your caravan.
+Clamps also keep your caravan from rolling away if it’s placed on an incline.
+Be sure to pick one that fits the tyre size of your caravan.

 Alarms